Interesting and Fun Paris Facts

 Scary Catacombs

-Paris is just as interesting underground as it is overground thanks to a network of tunnels.
+Paris is just as interesting underground as it is above ground, thanks to its extensive network of tunnels.
 The Catacombs of Paris are estimated to measure around 320 kilometres and are the final resting place of over 6M people.
-Don’t expect to explore these during your visit as only one mile of the Catacombs is actually accessible to the public.
+Don’t expect to explore these during your visit, as only one mile of the Catacombs is actually accessible to the public.
 There is also an underground lake beneath the Paris Opera House.
 Ensure you book your tickets in advance, or you won’t be get to visit this spooky attraction, you’ve been warned!
+For more fun and quirky facts about Paris and France, we have a full menu for you.
+You will find a few surprises in this article, guaranteed.

 Use the Métro